julian-hoch/ServiceNow.el/README.md

       (sn-oauth-client-secret "your-client-secret")))

-<a id="org200b23a"></a>
+<a id="orgbd42bd4"></a>

 ## OAuth Setup

-To set up OAuth in your instance, go to "Application Registry", and create new record for OAuth Client.
+To set up OAuth in your instance, go to "Application Registry", and create a new client record ("Create an OAuth API endpoint for external clients").

-Set some client secret and as redirect URL set <https://localhost:8182>.
+Set some client secret (or leave empty to get a generated one), and as redirect URL, set <https://localhost:38182> (the port can be customized, if needed).

 Then, copy the Client ID and paste into your config.
-After you installed the package, you can log in via the Emacs command `sn-login`.
+After you installed the package, you can log in via the Emacs command `sn-oauth-login`.
 Afterwards, test the connection with `sn-test`.

-<a id="orgeca07ba"></a>
+<a id="orgeb655e6"></a>

 # Planned Improvements